TFC offers advanced preimplantation genetic testing options

 For some patients, the need to transfer genetically normal embryos is paramount.
-To help achieve this, preimplantation genetic screening (PGS), also known as preimplantation genetic diagnosis (PGD), is an option to test embryos prior to transfer.
+To help achieve this, we offer preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
+Our Austin fertility doctors explain preimplantation genetic testing options.

-The eggs are first obtained via retrieval and are exposed to sperm.
-On day 3 after the retrieval, the resultant embryos are observed under the microscope to determine which have fertilized and how many can be biopsied.
-A single cell from the embryo is removed and sent to the reference lab for genetic testing.
+Our lab exposes the eggs to sperm in the laboratory.
+On day 3 after the retrieval, the lab professionals observe the embryos under the microscope.
+They determine which embryos have fertilized and how many they can biopsy.
+They remove a single cell from the embryo and send it to the reference lab for genetic testing.
 By day 5 after transfer, the results are received from the lab and a decision can be made about how many embryos are approved for transfer.

-As with most fertility treatments, PGD/PGS is not a perfect science.
+As with most fertility treatments, preimplantation genetic testing options are not a perfect science.
 But it can help identify and decrease the risk of passing along genetic defects to offspring.
-To read more about this technique and watch a fantastic short video of an embryologist from Austin IVF performing PGD, please visit http://www.txfertility.com/07PGD.php.

 For more information about testing options, contact us.
 We can help you have the healthy baby of your dreams and say goodbye to genetic illness.